Update: The latest and greatest on this project, including source files, can be seen at the publication link here and at osf.io/s74hg.

 Across the top are the labels.
 In each column is a simple, stable, linear function of the right ascension (i.e., the astrological Tropical degree) of the planet, moon, or star at midnight at the start of that day in London, UK.
 Retrogressions of the planets are also included.

 The final column is the log of difference of the misspelling rate of the day from the 27-day SNIP baseline.
-(The Moon's right ascension completes its cycle every 27 and change days.
-That is the shortest cycle for any of the right ascensions.)
+(The Moon’s right ascension completes its cycle every 27 and change days — the shortest cycle for any of the right ascensions.)
 Thus, it is the data over time minus its background noise.
-The following is a graph of this column's data over time.
+The following is a graph of this column’s data over time:

 SNIP stands for Sensitive Nonlinear Iterative Peak-clipping algorithm.
-This method preserves any cyclic patterns -- such as the planetary placements and retrogressions -- while discarding "background noise" in the data, which would tend to obfuscate the patterns.
-The SNIP method is not subjective.
-It comes out of processing signals within spectra and is unprejudiced.
-Note that the SNIP method comes from signal processing and tends to preserve cyclic behavior in spectra.
+This method preserves any cyclic patterns — such as the planetary placements and retrogressions — while discarding “background noise” in the data, which would tend to obfuscate the patterns.
+The SNIP method is not subjective; it comes out of processing signals within spectra and is unprejudiced.
+It tends to preserve cyclic behavior in spectra.

-The apparent cyclicity hidden within this data is revealed via a correlelogram:
+The apparent cyclicity hidden within this data is revealed via a correlogram:

-The thin bands represent the start and end of Mercury retrograde across 14.5 years with Mercury retrograde analysis being the original motivator for acquiring this data.
+The thin bands represent the start and end of Mercury retrograde across 14.5 years — Mercury retrograde analysis being the original motivator for acquiring this data.

 For today’s study, the data for the first 80% of days were developed into a training group, and that of the subsequent 20% of days were isolated as a test group for prediction.